Gilone/fenghao.github.com/about.md

 **A passionate developer, learner and thinker.**
 **Also a Yo-Yo&#x1FA80; player, guitar player and drummer.**

-**I am currently studying on campus as a graduate student at the University of California, San Diego.**
+**I am currently studying on campus as a graduate student at the University of California, San Diego, and looking for a software engineering internship in the 2022 summer.**
-**I am actively looking for a software engineering internship in the 2022 summer, and I am good at writing clean code, learning and making progress, if you think I am the intern you need, please feel free to email me.**
+**I am good at writing clean code, learning and making progress, if you think I am the intern you need, please feel free to email me.**

 ### EDUCATION